James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Museum) has the words "M. Alten Studio 66 Pearl St." stamped within an oval on the verso.

-Irises (Grand Valley State University) In July, he paints walls and ceilings of the Grand Theater in
+(Grand Valley State University) In July, he paints walls and ceilings of the Grand Theater in Grand

-newspaper account describes the ceiling and wall decorations as wreaths of roses with "cupids and
+describes the ceiling and wall decorations as wreaths of roses with "cupids and female figures

 1901 Paints Cows in a Landscape (location unknown).
 In December, he paints the stage

-Grand Rapids social club for German American.
-Exhibits at the Pan-American Exposition, Buffalo, NY,
+Rapids social club for German American.
+Exhibits at the Pan-American Exposition, Buffalo, NY, May 1,

 1902 Exhibits in January at the Toledo Museum of Art, Second Annual Exhibition.
 Paints

-Connecticut, and, possibly for the first time, becomes acquainted with Henry Rankin Poore (1859-1940),
+possibly for the first time, becomes acquainted with Henry Rankin Poore (1859-1940), who has relatives

 1903 Exhibits Morning (location unknown), painted in Old Lyme, and Rocky Soil, Lyme (Private